JieYingWu/COVID-19_US_County-level_Summaries/data/README.md

   contains descriptions for each column in `counties.csv`, `counties_only.csv`, etc.
 * `recovered_timeseries.csv` is a *limited* timeseries for recovered patients.
 This data is not very well-tracked, but we include it as we are able.
-* `google_reports` contains six csv files which correspond to the six areas of interest that Google is reporting in its mobility reports.
-For detailed information about the data:(https://www.google.com/covid19/mobility/data_documentation.html#about-this-data)
+* `google_reports` contains six csv files which correspond to the six areas of interest that Goo gle is reporting in its mobility reports.For detailed information about the data:(https://www .google.com/covid19/mobility/data_documentation.html#about-this-data) `
-`
 #### Data links